genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/12_data-pipeline.md

 In this section, we have created a working data pipeline.
 Given everything is working as expected, `DbMon` will show the following 4 entries in your database.

 ![DbMon screenshot](/img/dbmon-datapipeline.PNG)

-You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/server/jvm/positions-app-tutorial-script-config/src/main/resources/scripts) as a reference point for this chapter.